Leicester beat Edinburgh to reach last eight

-Heineken Champions Cup: Leicester 16-6 Edinburgh - Wiese try helps Tigers into quarter-finals
+Heineken Champions Cup: Leicester 16-6 Edinburgh - Jasper Wiese try sends Tigers into last eight

 Last updated on .From the section Rugby Union